Updated: 4 days ago

-Sometimes, an Expert Opinion Letter from a professor or industry expert can provide evidence explaining why your degree is relevant for the role.
+Sometimes, a Specialty Occupation Expert Opinion Letter can include a section related to your academic qualifications to address this type of RFE.
+Sometimes, a Work Experience Expert Opinion Letter from a professor or industry expert can provide evidence explaining why your degree and work experience is relevant for the role.
 Alternatively, if you earned your degree outside of the US, you may need an Academic Equivalency evaluation to demonstrate how or why your degree is equivalent to a US degree.

 #5 Maintenance of Status

 5. Maintenance of Status: “The petitioner did not establish that the beneficiary properly maintained their current status.
 This category is reflective of many different reasons that status may not have been maintained." (xiii) There are many reasons the USCIS may question your maintenance of status such as not meeting student employment requirements related to student (F-1) OPT or CPT requirements, an expired passport, admissibility requirements, a spouse’s immigration status, or a variety of other reasons. (xiv)